Tommy Auger: Monterrey Fundidores/Osos

 On February 17, 2023, Auger signed with the Monterrey Fundidores of Liga de Futbol Americano Profesional (LFA).
 Auger ended the 2023 regular season and playoffs with 65 receptions for 694 receiving yards and 5 touchdowns, leading all LFA tight ends in those categories.
 Auger also broke the LFA single-season tight end records for receptions (54), receiving yards (584) and touchdowns (4) in the regular season.
 On February 21, 2024, Auger was named to the 2023 LFA All-Pro team.

 On December 14, 2023, Auger re-signed with the Fundidores for the 2024 season.
 Auger ended the 2024 regular season and playoffs with 42 receptions for 552 yards and 7 touchdowns, leading all LFA tight ends in those categories.
 The seven touchdown broke his own tight end receiving touchdowns record from the previous season.
 On May 1, 2025, Auger was named to the 2024 LFA All-Pro team.

 On March 14, 2025, Auger re-signed with the Monterrey team, now re-branded to Osos, for the 2025 season.
-Auger ended the 2025 regular season and playoffs with 40 receptions for 527 receiving yards and four touchdowns, leaving all LFA tight ends in those categories.
+Auger ended the 2025 regular season and playoffs with 40 receptions for 527 receiving yards and four touchdowns, leading all LFA tight ends in those categories.
 The Osos ended their season in a 13-12 loss to the Mexicas de la Ciudad de México in Tazón México VIII.

+On March 25, 2026, Auger re-signed for another season in Monterrey.
+He ended the 2026 season with 35 receptions for 357 yards and 5 touchdowns, leading all LFA tight ends in those categories.
+The Osos ended their season in 24-12 loss to the Caudillos de Chihuahua in Taz ón Mexico IX.

+Auger is the all-time record holder among LFA tight ends for receptions, receiving yards and touchdowns.
+Among all LFA receivers, he ranks 3rd all-time in receptions, 4th all-time in receiving yards and 4th all-time in touchdowns.

 IBM Big Blue

 On July 21, 2025, Auger signed with IBM Big Blue of the X-League in Japan.
+He ended the 2025 season 43 receptions for 461 yards and 5 touchdowns, leading X-League tight ends in each category.